BurmarkElectrical/knx-scene-sync/README.md

 # KNX Scene Sync

-KNX DPT 18.001 (scene control) support for Home Assistant - set and learn KNX scenes directly on the bus, while tracking entity state for live scene feedback.
+KNX scene control (DPT 17.001 and DPT 18.001) for Home Assistant - set and learn KNX scenes directly on the bus, while tracking entity state for live scene feedback.

 ## Install